KCAU-Tech/bookface/README.md

   git push origin feature-branch-name
   ```
 - Submit a pull request.
-  Go to [the pull requests page](https://github.com/KCAU-Tech/bookface/pulls) and create a pull request for your code with at least one reviewer.
+  Go to [the pull requests page](https://github.com/KCAU-Tech/bookface-backend/pulls) and create a pull request for your code with at least one reviewer.

-Once your code is approved and merged to the `dev` branch.
-Your changes will be live on [the bookface url](https://bookface-eight.vercel.app/).
+Once your code is approved and merged to the `dev` branch, your changes will be live on [the Bookface URL](https://bookface-eight.vercel.app/) or should be accessible via the live api [endpoint](https://us-central1-bookface-backend.cloudfunctions.net/helloWorld).

-Happy Coding✨
+Happy Coding ✨